OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:28

-They lived in Beersheba, Moladah, and Hazar-shual,
+They resided in Beersheba, Moladah, and Hazar-shual,

 ## 1 Chronicles 4:29